The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 The Immigrants

-3. Michel DIDIER was born 26 Mar 1837 in Beckerich, Luxembourg, and died 05 Jan 1920 in Evanston, IL.
-He married Margaret KETTEL (1843 - 1875) of the same miller family in Udange, Belgium.
+3. Michel "Mike" DIDIER was born 26 Mar 1837 in Beckerich and died 05 Jan 1920 in Evanston, IL.
+He married Margaret KETTEL, Susanne's sister.
 They emigrated on 31 Mar 1859 aboard the Hammonia.
-She was born about 1839, and died in Evanston 08 Nov 1875 after a 2 month illness.
+Margaret was born 7 December 1839, and died in Evanston 08 Nov 1875 after a 2 month illness.
 They owned 30 acres of land in 1861, along what is now Howard Street.
-After his wife died in 1875, Michael married Margaretha Grotz on 02 Jan 1877 in Cook County IL.
-She was born 11 Jul 1843, immigrated in 1870, and died about 1907.
+After she died, Michael married Margaretha Grotz on 02 Jan 1877 in Cook County IL.
+She was born 11 Jul 1843 in Grosbous,Luxembourg, and had immigrated in 1870, and died about 1907.
 It's said he lost his farm.
 By 1884 he is listed at different places but still working as a farmer or gardener.
 The land ownership maps seem to show something out of the ordinary.
-In 1910 Mike is a widower living with his daughter and son-in-law, the Papes.
+In 1905 the Evanston shows Michael and Margaret along with 6 children, at 1002 Mulford St. In 1910 Mike is a widower living with his daughter and son-in-law, the Papes.

 Land Ownership in Evanston